Frequently Asked Questions about MIT Professional Education

 Do I have to spend time on campus to participate?

 Students admitted to regular MIT courses through the Advanced Study Program must meet MIT requirements including class attendance.
 Participants in Short Programs must attend campus sessions.
 Custom Programs are usually held either on campus or a company’s site.
+Digital Programs take place online.
+We can also offer some courses for large groups from the same organization online.

 Does MIT Professional Education offer access to courses in all MIT’s departments?